Dynatrace/dynatrace-otel-collector/confmap/provider/eecprovider/README.md

 Collector to be configured with the Dynatrace Extensions Execution Controller.

 > [!WARNING]
-> This is not intended for customer use, but is only intended for use by
+> This is not intended for direct customer use, but is only intended for use by
-> Dynatrace when managing its own Collector deployments.
-As such, issues with
+> Collector installations installed and managed by Dynatrace.
+Configuring this
-> this component will fall outside our support policy.
+> component directly is not supported.

 ## Configuration